caseyjamesdavis/covid19-numbers/README.md

 &ensp;

 **Context:** The CDC estimates that somewhere between 26,339 and 52,664 people died from the flu last year (source: https://www.cdc.gov/flu/about/burden/index.html).
-Let's assume that 36,500 people died last year and those death were spread out evenly over the entire year.
-This would equate to 100 deaths per day.
+This would equate to about 100 deaths per day if we assume that 36,500 people died and those deaths were spread out evenly over the entire year.